Connection to Care Mental Health Program

 If you’re part of BC’s forestry workforce in any capacity, you’re welcome to call.
 It’s free, anonymous & confidential

-Accessible Support: Call 778-247-2273 (CARE) to speak with a trained mental health professional.
-The service is available Monday to Friday, 8:00am to 8:00pm.
+How to Use the Service: Call 778-247-2273 (CARE) to speak with a trained mental health professional.
+The service is available Monday to Friday, 8:00am to 8:00pm (PST).

 Immediate Help: You do not need to be in crisis to use this service—sometimes a conversation is all it takes.